MexicanSocietyUoB/projects/README.md

 Projects
 ---

-This space is to put some of the ideas for possible projects that can be organised by the Mexican Society of the University of Birmingham.
+This space has the purpose to put and document some of the ideas for possible projects to promote the Mexican Culture organised by the Mexican Society of the University of Birmingham.